Facebook ban on army chief silences Myanmar's military mouthpiece

 YANGON (Reuters) - Facebook’s announcement on Monday that it was removing accounts connected to Myanmar’s military effectively cuts off the armed forces’ main channel of communication with the public.

-Facebook dominates the social media landscape in Myanmar, where millions of people have come online for the first time since reforms to liberalise the telecoms sector began in 2013.
+Facebook dominates the social media landscape in Myanmar, where millions of people have come online for the first time since reforms to liberalize the telecoms sector began in 2013.

 The government uses Facebook to make major announcements, including the resignation of the country’s president in March.

-Facebook said it had banned 20 individuals and organisations to prevent the spread of “hate and misinformation” after reviewing the content.
+Facebook said it had banned 20 individuals and organizations to prevent the spread of “hate and misinformation” after reviewing the content.

 Clare Wareing, a spokeswoman for the Menlo Park, California-based company, told Reuters by email that it was the first time the company had banned members of a military or state actors.